Virginia Institute of Marine Science

 Environmental Protection Agency Assistance #: CD-96301401-0

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2012) Regulatory Fidelity to Guidance in Virginia’s Tidal Wetlands Program.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V54N05
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V54N05